Free 60-Day Trial

 A secondary HTTP technique is to return a command or configuration signal

-back to the device every time the device sends data to the platform.
+back to the system every time it sends data to the platform.
 This technique allows

 commands to travel through a firewall without having to configure your firewall.